Convert anything, at global scale.

 Why convert Xfig to PGX?

-Convert to PGX when a technical imaging or codec workflow expects grayscale component data in a simple specialist format.
+Choose PGX as target when a technical imaging or codec workflow expects grayscale component data in a simple specialist format.

 What changes when converting Xfig to PGX?